Rajani-05/Diet-Recommendation-System/README.md

 ### Backend Developement
 The application is built using the FastAPI framework, which allows for the creation of fast and efficient web APIs.
 When a user makes a request to the API (user data,nutrition data...) the model is used to generate a list of recommended food similar/suitable to his request (data) which are then returned to the user via the API.

-### Frontend Developement

-The application's front-end is made with Streamlit.
-Streamlit is an open source app framework in Python language.
-It helps to create web apps for data science and machine learning in a short time.
-It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. For our case the front-end is composed of three web pages.
-The main page is Hello.py which is a welcoming page used to introduce you to my project.
-The side bar on the left allows the user to navigate too the automatic diet recommendation page and the custom food recommendation page.
-In the diet recommendation page the user can fill information about his age,weight,height.. and gets a diet recommendation based on his information.
-Besides, the custom food recommendation allows the user to specify more his food preferency using nutritional values.

 ### Deployement using Docker
 #### Why Docker?